FenyoLab/L1EM/manual.md

 2. -m/--max\_nEMsteps.
 By default EM stops if converge has not been achieved after 10000 steps.
 Change that value here.

 ### STEP 6: Writing results
-At completion, two tab delimited table will be written.
+At completion, three tab delimited tables will be written.
-1. full\_counts.txt
-2. l1hs\_transcript_counts.txt
+1. full\_counts.txt: raw count estimates for each L1HS/L1PA\* element with any aligned read pairs
+2. l1hs\_transcript\_counts.txt: expression estimates for L1HS elements, reported as raw counts
+3. filter\_L1HS\_FPM.txt: L1HS whose expression is supported by at least 100 read pairs, reported as FPM (read pairs per million properly aligned)

 ### STEP 7: Clean up
 All the intermediate files are delete at this step.
 Comment out these lines if you want to keep them.